SarahSoutoul/in-your-tech-era/README.md

 Coming up with an idea for the app was another challenge.
 I wanted something that wasn’t just a tech demo, but actually reflected what I’m passionate about — mentorship, community, and helping women thrive in tech — while also showcasing how Clerk could be integrated in a real-world use case.
 It took me a while to land on something that felt personal and practical.

-**4. Creating the theme switcher guide**

-And finally, creating the theme switcher guide came with its own set of challenges.
-Writing the content wasn’t the issue.
-I knew what I wanted to share but figuring out how to present it was tricky.
-I initially tried building it as an MDX file, but I couldn’t get it to render the way I wanted.
-So, I pivoted back to plain Markdown, and focused on making it look clean, clear, and hopefully a little fun.

-**5. Clerk & dark mode integration**
+**4. Clerk & dark mode integration**

 Another issue I ran into was getting the Clerk components to respect dark mode.
-When I clicked on the Sign in button, the dark theme wouldn’t apply to the Clerk sign-in page — even though the rest of my app respected it.
-I went back to the Clerk docs and realised I needed to embed the `<SignIn />` component directly into the app and add the special configuration within my environment variables instead of using a redirect to a new page.
+When I clicked on the `<SignInButton>`, the dark theme wouldn’t apply to the Clerk sign-in page — even though the rest of my app respected it.
+I went back to the Clerk docs and realised I needed to embed the `<SignIn />` component directly into the app and add special configuration within my environment variables to prevent being redirected to a new page.
 That way, the component stays on the same URL and has access to the theme on the client side.

-**6. Clerk organisation switcher implementation**
+**5. Clerk organisation switcher implementation**

 When trying to implement the <OrganisationSwitcher /> Clerk component, I hit this error: